 Kathy Hennessy – Director of Education

-Kathy Hennessy, BA, is the Director of Education at the Childhood Apraxia of Speech Association of North America.
+Kathy Hennessy, BA, is the Director of Education at Apraxia Kids.
 She received her Bachelor of Arts in Theatre and Communications from St. Mary’s College, Notre Dame, IN.
-Prior to Ms. Hennessy’s current role at CASANA, she worked in various professional theatres located throughout the Pittsburgh area, including the Pittsburgh Laboratory Theater as the Managing Director.
+Prior to Ms. Hennessy’s current role at Apraxia Kids, she worked in various professional theatres located throughout the Pittsburgh area, including the Pittsburgh Laboratory Theater as the Managing Director.
 Kathy and her daughter Kate are co-authors of the book, Anything But Silent, Our Journey through Childhood Apraxia of Speech.
 Kathy is the single mother of two young adults diagnosed with severe Childhood Apraxia of Speech (CAS) as toddlers.
 She is currently pursuing a Master’s Degree in Public Policy and Management at the University of Pittsburgh’s Graduate School of Public and International Affairs.
-As a founding member of and currently the Director of Education for CASANA, she has devoted much of her time to the special issues surrounding children with CAS and has counseled thousands of families dealing with this overwhelming diagnosis.
+As a founding board member of and currently the Director of Education for Apraxia Kids, she has devoted much of her time to the special issues surrounding children with CAS and has counseled thousands of families dealing with this overwhelming diagnosis.

-As CASANA’s Director of Education, Kathy Hennessy, stated at 2015 National Conference on Childhood Apraxia of Speech, “Earnie is the ‘Internet Guy’.”
-While his official title of Digital Media Specialist encompasses skills like website maintenance, social media posting and graphic design, friends of CASANA are most likely to see his work in the emails they receive.
-After graduating college at the height of the recession with a B.S. in Human Resource Management, Earnie’s career trajectory took a few interesting turns that included jobs in radio production, online journalism, and science fiction writing before he found a home at CASANA.
+As Apraxia Kids’ Director of Education, Kathy Hennessy, says, “Earnie is the ‘Internet Guy’.”
+While his official title of Director of Content Marketing encompasses skills like website maintenance, social media posting and graphic design, friends of Apraxia Kids are most likely to see his work in the emails they receive.
+After graduating college at the height of the recession with a B.S. in Human Resource Management, Earnie’s career trajectory took a few interesting turns that included jobs in radio production, online journalism, and science fiction writing before he found a home at Apraxia Kids.

-At his other home just up the road from CASANA’s office, he likes to read, cook and attempt to make hipster furniture that he’d never pay full price for.
-He and his wife are expecting their first child in April.
+At his other home just up the road from Apraxia Kids’ office, he likes to read, cook and attempt to make hipster furniture that he’d never pay full price for.

-Savannah is the Communications and Engagement Fellow at CASANA.
-She is a fellow from Pittsburgh Urban Service and Leadership Experience (PULSE) which pairs university grads with Pittsburgh nonprofits for eleven months.
-Prior to being placed at CASANA, she graduated from Oberlin College with degrees in Sociology and Religion.
-She loves all things media, including radio, video, graphic design, writing, and podcasting, and is dedicated to the importance of using media to motivate social change and equity.
+Savannah is the Media and Content Specialist at Apraxia Kids.
+She received a degree of Sociology and Religion from Oberlin College and originally came to Apraxia Kids as a fellow through Pittsburgh Urban Service and Leadership Experience (PULSE), which pairs university grads with Pittsburgh nonprofits for eleven months.
+Savannah now lives in Boston and is attending graduate school at Emerson College while working for Apraxia Kids.
+She loves all things media, including radio, film, writing, and podcasting, and is dedicated to the importance of using media to motivate social change and equity.